 Objectives: Upon completion, students are able to:

-• Perform time value of money calculations by understanding the underlying concepts and utilizing technology
+• Perform time value of money calculations by understanding the underlying concepts and utilizing technology.

-• Demonstrate an understanding of the inter-relatedness of insurance, investments, retirement planning, income tax, and estate planning in the financial planning process and how the changing economic environment affects that process
+• Demonstrate an understanding of the interrelatedness of insurance, investments, retirement planning, income tax, and estate planning in the financial planning process and how the changing economic environment affects that process.

-• Identify and quantify debt management and education planning objectives as well as overall financial objectives of a client through evaluation of financial statements and other data.
-Assess deficiencies, recommend corrections, and develop and maintain a financial plan
+• Identify and quantify debt management and education planning objectives, as well as overall financial objectives of a client through evaluation of financial statements and other data.
+Assess deficiencies, recommend corrections, and develop and maintain a financial plan.

 • Articulate the code of ethics and professional responsibility to which practitioners must adhere, plus the Financial Planning Practice Standards employed during each step of the Financial Planning process